Our Lady of Grace RC Parish, Charlton

 Parish Priest

-Upon completing his second term as Provincial Superior, he was assigned to the United Kingdom.
-While there, he served as Assistant Parish Priest at St. Mary Magdalene RC Church in Brockley and as Parochial Administrator at St. John Fisher RC Church in Kidbrooke.
+After completing his second term as Provincial Superior, Fr.
+Hyacinth was assigned to the United Kingdom.
+From April to December 2017, he served as Assistant Parish Priest at St. Mary Magdalene Roman Catholic Church in Brockley.
+He then became Parochial Administrator at St. John Fisher Roman Catholic Church in Kidbrooke, serving from December 2017 to August 2018.

 SPIRITAN FOUNDERS